michael2012z/BitBible/markdown/KJV/files/Ps.md

 4. He hath made his wonderful works to be remembered: the Lord is gracious and full of compassion.

-5. He hath given meat unto them that fear him: he will ever be mindful of his covenant.meat: Heb. prey
+5. He hath given meat unto them that fear him: he will ever be mindful of his covenant.

 6. He hath shewed his people the power of his works, that he may give them the heritage of the heathen.

 7. The works of his hands are verity and judgment; all his commandments are sure.

-8. They stand fast for ever and ever, and are done in truth and uprightness.stand…: Heb. are established
+8. They stand fast for ever and ever, and are done in truth and uprightness.

 9. He sent redemption unto his people: he hath commanded his covenant for ever: holy and reverend is his name.

-10. The fear of the Lord is the beginning of wisdom: a good understanding have all they that do his commandments: his praise endureth for ever.a good…: or, good successhis commandments: Heb. them
+10. The fear of the Lord is the beginning of wisdom: a good understanding have all they that do his commandments: his praise endureth for ever.

 ## Psalms 112

 1. Praise ye the Lord.
-Blessed is the man that feareth the Lord, that delighteth greatly in his commandments.Praise…: Heb.
-Hallelujah
+Blessed is the man that feareth the Lord, that delighteth greatly in his commandments.

 2. His seed shall be mighty upon earth: the generation of the upright shall be blessed.